aerodevxp/kindroidaiscripts/README.md

 **These scripts require the ViolentMonkey extension for PC users; It is available in the Chrome Web Store or the Firefox Addon Store.**
 **If you are using an iOS device, you need the UserScript app to allow Safari to download and use the user scripts.
 If you have an Android device, use a browser that is compatible with user scripts OR download a browser that supports Chrome extensions to install ViolentMonkey (e.g. Yandex Browser)**

 I use ViolentMonkey, Google Chrome and Safari on iOS to execute and test my scripts, but they should work anywhere ViolentMonkey or another similar user script system functions correctly.
-Feel free to fork my scripts to make changes and improve them ( please credit me :) ).

 **I cannot guarantee 100% compatibility with other Kindroid modifications**, but I can confirm most of them do with the Kindroid WideScreen v3 theme and scripts (at least on PC).